Master of Science in Counseling Psychology (MSCP) FAQ's

 Accreditation serves a useful and important function in helping programs develop and maintain the best possible educational standards and practices for students.
 It is important that the type of accreditation matches the mission and practices of the program being accredited.
 There are several organizations who accredit masters counseling professionals.
 The idea of different types of accreditation leading to professional licensure is not new, nor is psychology the only field that has multiple methods of accreditation.
 Both nursing and physician training programs have more than one accrediting body.

-We are currently seeking accreditation from the Masters in Psychology and Counseling Accreditation Council (MPCAC), which was established in 1997.
-Chatham's MSCP program is seeking MCAC accreditation because it reflects the mission, values, and standards of our program.
-Further, as state licensing boards increasingly require graduation from "accredited programs," MCAC offers an alternative to other accreditations.
+We have received accreditation for the MSCP program from the Masters in Psychology and Counseling Accreditation Council (MPCAC), which was established in 1997.
+Chatham's MSCP program sought MPCAC accreditation because it reflects the mission, values, and standards of our program.
+Further, as state licensing boards increasingly require graduation from "accredited programs," MPCAC offers an alternative to other accreditations.
 Please note that the Commonwealth of PA does NOT require graduation from a program with any specific accreditation to become licensed.

 + What is this CACREP I've heard so much about?